 Jennifer L. Hartstein, PsyD, specializes in psychotherapy with children, adolescents and their families, focusing on those who struggle with a wide range of psychological diagnoses, especially affective disorders, such as anxiety and depression.
-Dr. Hartstein has received intensive training in adolescent suicide assessment and has specialized in this population for several years, using a variety of treatment approaches, including Dialectical Behavior Therapy.
+Dr. Jen has received intensive training in adolescent suicide assessment and has specialized in this population for several years, using a variety of treatment approaches, primarily Dialectical Behavior Therapy.

-Prior to entering into full time private practice, she was the Clinical Director of the Discovery Center at the Child and Family Institute of St Luke’s-Roosevelt Hospital Center.
-The Discovery Center provides short-term substance abuse prevention and early intervention strategies for adolescents.
-Before working at the Child and Family Institute, of St. Luke’s-Roosevelt Hospital Center, Dr Hartstein was the Director of the Group Psychotherapy Program, Intake Coordinator of the Adolescent Depression and Suicide Program, and Attending Psychologist at the Child Outpatient Psychiatry Department of Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY.
+Prior to her full-time private practice, Dr. Jen was the Clinical Director of the Discovery Center at the Child and Family Institute (CFI) of St Luke’s-Roosevelt Hospital Center, a short-term substance abuse prevention and early intervention program for adolescents.
+She was an Adjunct Professor at Ferkauf Graduate School of Psychology of Yeshiva University in the Bronx, NY.
+Before working at CFI, Dr. Jen was the Director of the Group Psychotherapy Program, Intake Coordinator for the Adolescent Depression and Suicide program and an Attending Psychologist in the Child Outpatient Psychiatry Department of Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY.

 Dr. Jen received her BA from George Washington University in Washington, DC before earning her MA in Dance/Movement Therapy from Hahnemann University in Philadelphia.
 She worked as an Allied Therapist on two adolescent inpatient units, creating and implementing group therapy programs, before returning to Yeshiva University to complete her doctorate in School-Child Clinical Psychology.